nicolaspanel/djangularjs/README.md

  7. Run your server using grunt

+__Before you start__: take a look to `provisioning/vagrant.yml` and make sure your machine has enough memory.

 ```sh
 # 1. Setup your development environment
 @host $ vagrant up # take a while